HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 #### Installation

-Install macOS Catalina using normal procedure.
+Install macOS Catalina following normal procedure.

 #### Post-Installation

 - Install all available updates using "Software Update" in System Settings.

-[dosdude1](http://dosdude1.com/catalina/) released a patcher for unsupported macs on macOS Catalina.
-But, it is better to use [chris1111's](https://github.com/chris1111/Legacy-Video-patch) Legacy Video Patch tool (which is extracted from dosdude1 macOS Catalina Patcher) because the dosdude1 patcher installs kext and files specifically for Mac's customers, hackintosh only need GPU kexts and OpenCore does the rest of the work.
+[dosdude1](http://dosdude1.com/catalina/) has released a patcher for unsupported Macs on macOS Catalina.
+But, it is better to use [chris1111's](https://github.com/chris1111/Legacy-Video-patch) Legacy Video Patch tool (which is extracted from dosdude1 macOS Catalina Patcher) because dosdude1's patcher installs kext and files specifically for Mac's customers, hackintosh only need GPU kexts and OpenCore does the rest of the work.
 **[dosdude1](http://dosdude1.com/catalina/) macOS Catalina Patcher caused a crash on my computer so I had to use [chris1111's](https://github.com/chris1111/Legacy-Video-patch) tool anyway**

 - Download [Legacy Video Patch](https://github.com/chris1111/Legacy-Video-patch/archive/refs/heads/master.zip).